agntcy/app-sdk/docs/MCP_USAGE_GUIDE.md

 A few notes about the code above:

-- The weather server is not binding to a host a port as the MCP server typically would, rather it is listening on a provided topic via the transport.
+- The weather server is not binding to a host and port as the MCP server typically would, rather it is listening on a provided topic via the transport.
 In the current release, both the clent and server must know of and use the same topic to communicate.

 ### 🏁 Running the Example